 You must have approval by the Committee for the Protection of Human Subjects/Institutional Review Board (CPHS/IRB) prior to engaging in any research project involving human subjects.
 Before submitting your application to the Review Board, you must first have approval from your thesis/project/dissertation advisor.
-Guidelines, deadlines and forms for preparation of the human subjects protocol are available online at http://rcs.uoregon.edu/content/research-involving-human-subjects.
+Guidelines, deadlines and forms for preparation of the human subjects protocol are available online at https://research.uoregon.edu/manage/research-integrity-compliance/human-subjects-research.
+You should allow ample time for the approval process, which can sometimes take several weeks to complete before you can begin your research with human subjects.